First direct lattice-QCD calculation of the $x$-dependence of the pion parton distribution function: Numerical results and discussions

 It is worthwhile to stress that matching is a necessary step in converting the quasi-PDF to PDF.
 It yields sizeable contributions and changes, in particular for the distribution in the unphysical region.
 In Ref.~\cite{Xu:2018eii}, the authors studied the pion valence quasi-distribution using the Bethe-Salpeter wave function of the pion, and observed that for $P_z\gtrsim 2$ GeV, by further increasing the pion momentum the quasi-PDF shrinks to the physical region very slowly.
 Actually we have observed a similar trend in our data.
 However, the matching plays an important role in reducing the contribution in the unphysical region, as can be seen from Fig.~\ref{fig:xqvpi} above, but hasn't been taken into account in Ref.~\cite{Xu:2018eii}.

-In Fig.~\ref{fig:qvDphenocomp}, we compare our final result in RI/MOM scheme ($\textrm{LP}^3$) with computations from Dyson-Schwinger equation~\cite{Chen:2016sno} (DSE) and from a phenomenological fit to Drell-Yan data~\cite{Aicher:2010cb} (ASV).
-We have set our renormalization scale to be $\mu=4$~GeV, in accordance with the experimental fit~\cite{Aicher:2010cb}, whereas the DSE result is at $5.2$~GeV.
+In Fig.~\ref{fig:qvDphenocomp}, we compare our final result in RI/MOM scheme ($\textrm{LP}^3$) with computations from Dyson-Schwinger equation~\cite{Chen:2016sno} (DSE) and from a phenomenological fit to Drell-Yan data~\cite{Aicher:2010cb} (ASV), {where our error band includes statistical and systematic error of setting the unphysical scale $p_z^R$, as was done in Fig. 3.} We have set our renormalization scale to be $\mu=4$~GeV, in accordance with the experimental fit~\cite{Aicher:2010cb}, whereas the DSE result is at $5.2$~GeV.
 Outside the physical region, our result is consistent with $0$.
 Within the physical region, our result decreases more slowly than the DSE and ASV results at large $x$, and has a lower peak around $x=0$, as can be seen from the upper plot.
 This is expected to improve once we have lattice data at smaller pion masses.
 When plotted as $x q_v^{\pi}(x)$, as was usually done in the literature, the discrepancy at small $x$ gets suppressed, while it gets enhanced at large $x$.

 We point out several potential sources of uncertainty or artifact in the above analysis, which we aim to improve in the future.
 First, the contribution at large $x$ depends on the pion momentum as well as on the unphysical pion mass used in this calculation.
 If we have a larger pion momentum and a pion mass closer to its physical value, the contribution at large $x$ will be further reduced, and accordingly, the small $x$ contribution will be enhanced.
 Second, the matching implemented here is at one-loop order.
 It has a sizable effect and shifts the result towards the physical region.
 It is therefore important to investigate the impact of higher-order matching, in order to reduce uncertainties due to perturbative matching.
 This is also reflected by the difference between the results in two different schemes.
 Third, the present calculation is carried out at one lattice spacing, we'll need data at more lattice spacings to have a continuum extrapolation.
 Last but not least, we also need simulations with larger volumes to control the finite volume effect.